China announces $60B of US goods for tariff retaliation

 The United States and China have the world’s biggest trading relationship but official ties are increasingly strained over complaints Beijing’s technology development tactics hurt American companies.

-Beijing has offered to narrow its politically volatile trade surplus with the United States but has resisted changing development plans its leaders see as a path to prosperity and to restoring China’s rightful role as a global leader.

-Trump’s tariffs target goods the White House says benefit from industrial policies that China’s trading partners say violate its market-opening pledges.
+Trump’s tariffs target goods the White House says benefit from industrial policies such as “Made in China 2025,” which calls for developing Chinese competitors in robotic, artificial intelligence and other fields.
+China’s trading partners complain those might violate its market-opening pledges by subsidizing or shielding Chinese companies from competition.

+The dispute is part of broader U.S. complaints about global trading conditions that have prompted Trump to raise duties on steel, aluminum, washing machines or solar panels from Canada, Europe, Japan and South Korea.

+The foreign ministry spokesman appealed to Washington to negotiate but could not confirm reports the two sides were setting up talks.